-Chapter 1 - resource management in Otago is integrated

-(i) This is an entirely new chapter of the RPS seeking to specifically recognise the enabling aspects of Part 2 without qualification of protective provisions.
+- (a) Chapter 1 resource management in Otago is integrated - (i) This is an entirely new chapter of the RPS seeking to specifically recognise the enabling aspects of Part 2 without qualification of protective provisions.
 The chapter recognises that Otago's resources are used sustainably to promote economic social, and cultural wellbeing for its people and communities.
-And seeks to provide for the economic wellbeing of Otago's people and communities by enabling the resilient and sustainable use and development of natural and physical resources.

-Chapter 3 natural resources (draft consent order lodged with Court but not yet approved by the Court)

-- (ii) Seeks to 'maintain or enhance' highly valued landscapes by 'avoiding significant adverse effects on those values that contribute to the high value of the natural landscape' (Pol 3.2.6).
-And seeks to 'minimise the subdivision of productive rural and into smaller lots that may result in a loss of its productive capacity or productive efficiency' (pol 5.3.1). - The above provisions of the RPS are of direct relevance to this case and provide no basis for opposing the rezoning of this (already somewhat developed) section 7 landscape for rural living purposes.
-As evidenced by Wakatipu Equities' submission, the productive capacity of their land is minimal and they seek to retain the ability to enhance the rural living amenity of the site in the future.
+And seeks to provide for the economic wellbeing of Otago's people and communities by enabling the resilient and sustainable use and development of natural and physical resources. - (b) Chapter 3 natural resources (draft consent order lodged with Court but not yet approved by the Court) - Seeks to 'maintain or enhance' highly valued landscapes by 'avoiding significant adverse effects on those values that contribute to the high value of the natural landscape' (Pol 3.2.6).
+And seeks to 'minimise the subdivision of productive rural and into smaller lots that may result in a loss of its productive capacity or productive efficiency' (pol 5.3.1). - 41 The above provisions of the RPS are of direct relevance to this case and provide no basis for opposing the rezoning of this (already somewhat developed) section 7 landscape for rural living purposes.
 Furthermore, the provisions of Chapter 3 and chapter 6 relevant to natural resources and rural activities provide very little support for the way in which Chapter 24 seeks to protect landscape and restrict development of a section 7 landscape.

-Dated this 25th day of July 2018
+Dated this 23rd day of July 2018